 -

-Ignorance of Dutch rules – expats often do not know that 1 or 2 months deposit is common.
+Ignorance of Dutch rules – expats often don’t know that a deposit of 1 or 2 months is customary.

 -

-Dependence on quick housing – Many expats accept high deposit to get a house quickly.
+Reliance on quick housing – many expats accept a high deposit to get a home quickly.

 -